 NURS 025 Testing Skills for the NCLEX-R.N.
 Exam - Preparation for Senior Review Course.
 Assessment of baseline English, math, and/or test taking abilities.
 Individualized remediation.
-Prerequisite: senior standing.
+Corequisite: NURS 475 or consent of instructor.
 1 credit.
 (EL)

 NURS 030 Spanish Health Care Terminology - Spanish vocabulary and discursive structures utilized in health professions for basic communication and client assessment.
 Previous knowledge of basic Spanish language vocabulary and structures recommended.
 Prerequisite: consent of instructor.
+Course may be repeated for credit.
+Prerequisite: consent of instructor.
 1 credit

 NURS 040 Community Service Activities - Community service activity focused on assisting agencies that provide health services necessary for the well-being of the community.
+Course may be repeated for credit.
 1 credit.
 (EL)